shikhar0507/backend-cloud-functions/docs/Endpoints/activities/create.md

 Regardless of whether your request was fulfilled or if there was an error, you will receive a response.
 Here are the ones which you should handle.

-* `201`: CREATED: The activity was created on the server with the request body you sent.
+* `201`: CREATED: The activity was successfully created on the server with the request body you sent.

 * `400`: BAD REQUEST: The request endpoint was not implemented or the json payload was non-conformant.